Isolated vs Non-Isolated Power Supplies: The Right Choice Without Fail

-An isolated power supply is a power supply that is electrically isolated from the rest of the circuit it is powering.
-This means that power is transferred from the input to the output without a direct electrical connection between the two sections.
+An isolated power supply is a power supply that is electrically isolated from the rest of the circuit that it is powering, often by an isolation transformer.
+This means that power and voltage is transferred from the input to the output without a direct electrical connection between the two sections.
 These power supplies can accept a large input voltage from AC mains and convert the input down to a lower voltage.
 Subsequent PFC and regulator stages are used to limit the output current to a stable value, which ensures the downstream components are protected from large voltage and current surges at the power supply input.

 For a lab-grade DC or AC power supply, the user will need to interact with the output stage of the isolated power supply.
 In other words, they may need to plug or unplug wires, adjust some settings on the front panel, or otherwise handle the power supply unit.
 By isolating the input from the output, the end user of the power supply is at lower risk of shock when they work with the power supply.
 A typical topology for converting AC to DC with an isolated power supply is shown below.

-Simple topology for the output stage of an isolated power supply.
+Simple topology for the output stage of an isolated power supply via an isolation transformer.

 Transformers Provide Galvanic Isolation

-An isolated power supply uses a transformer to provide galvanic isolation between the input and output sections.
+An isolated power supply uses an isolation transformer to provide galvanic isolation between the input and output sections.
 Transformers simply transfer power between coils using the magnetic field generated by an alternating current in a solenoid, and the voltage is stepped either up or down, depending on your downstream power needs.
 The benefit of isolation with a transformer is that there is no direct electrical connection between the input and output coils on the transformer; the conductors on each side do not touch each other.
 Power is only transferred between the coils via induction.
-This keeps anything downstream of the transformer protected from high voltage/current on the input side, or in other words ‘isolated.’
+This keeps anything downstream of the transformer protected from high voltage/current on the input side, or, in other words, ‘isolated.’